Lumby BC Travel Guide

-Lumby BC and area has miles of open backcountry roads ideal for horseback riding or ATV adventures.
+Lumby BC and area has miles of open backcountry roads ideal for horseback riding and ATV adventures.
 Check out the adventure tourism outfitters in town.

 Are you a golfer?
 Enjoy one of our three golf courses and two driving ranges and experience the backcountry atmosphere.

 Lumby is known by bikers as a great starting point for one of the best circle routes in British Columbia.

 During the winter season, snowmobilers come from far away for the excellent sledding conditions.
 Park Mountain, Aberdeen, Graystokes and Keefer Lake areas are a few of the snowmobiling destinations.

 The Lumby/Mabel Lake Snowmobile Association provides groomed trails and maps for the Park Mountain Range, the Pinnacles, the Monashee Mountains and Silver Star.

 Opportunities for cross-country skiing and snowshoeing are plenty in our backcountry areas.